PlayStation Game Console --------------------- 4

 tactic to setup.
 Once a tactic has been chosen, move the cursor up or

 down to select a character.
-Once a character has been chosen, press the
+Once a character has been chosen, press the button.
+Next, decide how the character will react during battle.

 This is done in the form of six icons: COMMAND, AI, ATTACK, MAGIC,